Skip to main content

 Polyphenol / Antioxidant

-Pine Bark Extract (Pycnogenol): Benefits, Dosage, Forms & Research
+Pine Bark Extract (Pycnogenol) — Research Profile

 This content is for informational purposes only and does not constitute medical advice.
-Consult your healthcare provider before starting any supplement.
+Statements about dietary supplements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+Individual results may vary — consult your healthcare provider before starting any supplement.
 Full disclaimer

 Pycnogenol (pine bark extract) at 100-200mg daily enhances nitric oxide production, improving blood flow, cardiovascular health, and erectile function.
 The Prelox combination with L-arginine has strong evidence for mild-to-moderate ED.
 Also benefits blood pressure, blood sugar, and skin health.